OpenGovIntelligence/json-qb-api-implementation/README.md

 Parameter: none

-Description: Returns all the available cubes of an RDF repository
+Description: returns all the available cubes of an RDF repository (including the aggregated cubes created by the Data Cube Aggregator)

 Example request: